JanGolicnik/printccy/README.md

 At the end I couldn't really figure out a different option so it stayed as a global thread local buffer of some size that the functions write to.

 This also means that handling recursive printing calls (they shouldnt really be used aside from debugging purposes) is a huge pain but I somehow made it work.

+## Notes

+Doesn't work well with `-Wdouble-promotion` as variadic arguments automatically promote a bunch of basic types.